charliezye/charlie-vault/Work/Job Search/B&D Job.md

 #### Important Talking Points

 - I'm a local homegrown guy, born and raised in Athens, planning to marry my high school sweetheart, lived in Atlanta and moved back home, have three dogs, passionate about family and living a balanced lifestyle
+	- Parents have researched genetics at UGA for 30+ years
+	- Family has always imparted idea of loyalty to good management and working my way up in a company that is a good culture fit for me, staying dedicated to a field and fostering expertise early on
 - Always tried to be active in my community, played sports growing up, joined community organizations at the courthouse and volunteer and advocacy orgs around town
 	- Found ways to stay involved in Atlanta with building apps to help startups and organizing teaching CS to refugee kids
 	- Passionate about education and underserved communities because I went to lower-income schools growing up and experienced a lot of the difficulties there
 	- Plan to find ways in my free time to contribute to open-source social good apps and just be involved in my community
-- Love a good technical challenge, exploring and learning about new technologies, balancing use of industry standards and new innovative options
+- Love a good technical challenge and the problem-solving process, exploring and learning about new technologies, balancing use of industry standards and new innovative options
 	- Flutter for our startup MVP was a great example of that
 		- Of course wanted to move to native but was a great new SDK to learn and work with
+	- Considering what my vision would be for IIoT at your company was a great problem-solving goal for me
+		- Worked on it the entire day after I spoke with Colin
 	- Have always sought to work with new tech stacks, many of the jobs I took and projects I worked on I had not worked in those languages beforehand
 		- Took machine learning at university AFTER using techniques at Equifax
-	- Want to stay current - may be a mark of a young developer but I am far from going through the motions and working only with what is comfortable for m
+	- Want to stay current - may be a mark of a young developer but I am far from going through the motions and working only with what is comfortable for me
 - Aspirations have always been to build my development skills/experience and eventually move into a technical focused management role
 	- Best feeling for me is real ownership of anything I work with
 		- I take it personally sometimes for better or worse but always want to look out for my fellow employees and customers
 		- Becoming an expert in my craft and understanding larger vision, priorities and goals in an emergent tech industry
+		- Care about working closely with clients and making sure my work is positively impacting them
 	- Applied to management minor in first year of university
 		- Was hoping to pursue an MBA at some point
 		- Waited to pursue graduate degree because ready to enter the workforce and wanted to have a better idea of where to focus my studies
 	- Looked to start my own company but startups are a difficult market to enter for sure, lot of other pressures outside of just building solutions
+- Brother worked for 4 years at Exxon Mobile doing mechanical engineering and data analytics in their plants
+	- Close friend in Army unit worked at Southwire and currently works at Taymor which works in wire length and camera vision inspection

 ###### Bits of Good
 1. Directing product lifecycles